NabKh/VASP_OpticalP/README.md

 5. Plot the results using Sumo or OriginLab

-I upload soon an examples related to the optical properties of two-dimensional materials using DFT and then based on GW+BSE implemented in VASP package.
+I will soon upload an examples related to the optical properties of two-dimensional materials using DFT and then based on GW+BSE implemented in VASP package.